jgmalcolm/jgmalcolm.github.io/_posts/2014-05-07-top-students.md

 Top students simply put in the time.
 There are no shortcuts here.
 They consistently schedule and prioritize blocks of study time.
 Not just 30min here and 1hr there, but big chunks of time.
+The treat it like a job consistently starting in the morning and continuing the full day.
+Taking off an afternoon or a long lunch here and there is important, but not the norm.

 ## Synthesis